-If you’ve ever walked into the gym as a woman and felt uncomfortable heading into the weights section because of all the guys staring at their ripped biceps in the mirror, you are not alone.
+If you’ve ever walked into the gym as a woman and felt uncomfortable in the weights section – which always seems to be filled with ripped guys staring at their biceps – you are not alone.

 Sadly, it’s because a stereotype still exists that weightlifting is for men.
 That women shouldn’t be doing weights and ‘bulking’.
 That women shouldn’t look ‘too manly’.

 Those are just some of the things international fitness trainer and mum Kelsey Wells hears every single day.

 But the Instagram star, who has over 1 million followers, wants to reverse the negative stigma around women doing weight training.
 And she’s developed a new PWR program to do it.